lmullen/jsr/_source/issues/vol15/green.markdown

-her section."[^35] One such reader commented: "The writer is correct in saying that it is 'in full accord with Southern thought and hopes.'"[^36] Some southern critics, like an unnamed reviewer in the Montgomery Advertiser, saw in the story a cautionary tale about the "Black Peril that threatens always the South."
+her section."[^35] One such reader commented: "The writer is correct in saying that it is 'in full accord with Southern thought and hopes.'"[^36] Some southern critics, like an unnamed reviewer in the *Montgomery Advertiser*, saw in the story a cautionary tale about the "Black Peril that threatens always the South."
 The reviewer drew the conclusion that the message of the book was that "The negro can be truly lifted only as the white race lifts him.… They are the child race of the